-We'll review your relevant experience and skills and, if we like the cut of your jib, we'll invite you to attend an interview at our offices.
+We'll review your relevant experience and skills and invite you to attend an interview at our offices.
 This will usually be with a panel of three, including your prospective line manager.

 - Many of the questions will be behaviourally-oriented (those are the ones that start with something like “Please give an example of a time when you…”), and will likely relate closely to the key skills on the role profile.

 - The interviewers will want to hear all about your relevant experience and where you’ve really made a difference.